hsherl/hsherl.github.io/content/teaching/_index.md

 - [Part II Ethics](supervisions/iiethics/)
 - [Part II European Philosophy after Kant](supervisions/epk/)

-Since Lent 2023, I have led the following discussion groups (seminars):
+I also teach (or have taught) the following discussion groups (seminars):

+- Part IA Formal Methods (Moodle access only)
 - Part IA Set Texts (Moodle access only)
 - [Part IB Ethics](seminars/ethics/)
 - [Part IB The Epistemology and Metaphysics of Science](seminars/ems/)
 - [Part IB History of Analytic Philosophy](seminars/hap/)

-I am also a teaching assistant and supervisor for the Part IA Formal Methods paper.

-The linked supervision syllabi have been curated from the Cambridge Faculty of Philosophy's [publicly available materials](https://www.phil.cam.ac.uk/curr-students/course-outlines-and-reading-lists), usually with help from PhD students who have taught them before.
+The linked syllabi have been curated from the Cambridge Faculty of Philosophy's [publicly available materials](https://www.phil.cam.ac.uk/curr-students/course-outlines-and-reading-lists), usually with help from PhD students who have taught them before.

+Teaching is important to me.
+I rely on student feedback both to detect my blindspots and improve and also to detect what is working so I can keep that going.
+If you are or have been my student, you may submit anonymous feedback [here](https://forms.gle/GkCDJrcPqpq2S4oL8) at any time.
+Alternatively, you can get in touch with me directly at *hrs53* at *cam.ac.uk*.

+---

 The letters IA, IB, and II refer respectively to the first, second, and third years of an undergraduate degree in philosophy at Cambridge.